IorekHan/Python-Django_RESTfulAPI-Design/README.md

 <br>

 # Api_view
+You have multiple ways to write API views.
+Following is one of the most basic one, I'll use it as an example here, you can access all other ways' details after the example.

 You can use api_view to deal with GET, POST or other requests with serializer to mulnipulate the database, following is a POST to add data to Django databse, at ```localhost/character/fbv/lst/```:
 ```
 POST /character/fbv/lst/